metio/terraform-provider-k8s/docs/data-sources/acmpca_services_k8s_aws_certificate_v1alpha1_manifest.md

 - `certificate_policies` (Attributes List) (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--certificate_policies))
 - `custom_extensions` (Attributes List) (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--custom_extensions))
 - `extended_key_usage` (Attributes List) (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--extended_key_usage))
-- `key_usage` (Attributes) Defines one or more purposes for which the key contained in the certificatecan be used.
+- `key_usage` (Attributes) Defines one or more purposes for which the key contained in the certificate can be used.
 Default value for each option is false. (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--key_usage))
 - `subject_alternative_names` (Attributes List) (see [below for nested schema](#nestedatt--spec--api_passthrough--extensions--subject_alternative_names))

 <a id="nestedatt--spec--api_passthrough--extensions--certificate_policies"></a>